umd-lib/umd-web-static-files/README.md

 ## Overriding Files in overlays

-If no changes are needed to the static files provided in the "base", then nothing needs to be added to an overlay, as they will get the files in the "base" by default.
+If no changes are needed to the static files provided in the "base", then nothing needs to be added to an overlay, as it will get the files in the "base" by default.

 Files are overridden by using a "configMapGenerator" in the "kustomization.yaml"